People's Consultative Group: Reactions

 P. V. Sumant, the Director-General of Police in Assam, welcomed the move but made it clear that police operations would continue since no ceasefire agreement existed.
-Though he considered it a laudable step, he expressed concern that terror outfits are known to make similar overtures to buy time.
+Though he considered it a laudable step, he expressed concern that terror organizations are known to make similar overtures to buy time.
 The state government also agreed to facilitate the peace talk process but denied any unilateral ceasefire with the outfit.

 Activities

 On September 11, 2005, three days after its formation, the PCG launched a statewide opinion-sharing campaign through letters, SMS, fax and email.
 It adopted two further resolutions during its first sitting.
 It appealed to the Chief Minister, Tarun Gogoi to expedite the peace process.
 It also expressed concern over Director-General Sumant's remarks that police operations would continue with regard to ULFA.
 On November 5, 2005, at a rally in Nalbari, the group launched a campaign seeking an immediate end to army counter-insurgency operations.